-- Employment in the Construction sector has boomed in recent years and there are actual labour shortages in this sector now and projected for the future! - You select a bundle of 10 required credits focused on knowledge and skills that are valued by the Construction sector. - choose from a variety of newly designed college diploma programs such as "" Crane Operation, Rigging and Construction Techniques OR university degree programs such as "Construction Management" OR any one of the 42 Construction Apprenticeships in Ontario. - You will explore, identify, and refine career goals and make more informed decisions about your postsecondary options within the Construction sector. - You will have access to resources, equipment, and experiences not always available in a traditional classroom or course.
+- Employment in the Construction sector has boomed in recent years and there are actual labour shortages in this sector now and projected for the future! - You select a bundle of 11 required credits focused on knowledge and skills that are valued by the Construction sector. - possible post-secondary pathways include college programs such as Crane Operation, Rigging and Construction Techniques OR university degree programs such as Construction Management OR any one of the 42 Construction Apprenticeships in Ontario. - You will explore, identify, and refine career goals and make more informed decisions about your postsecondary options within the Construction sector. - You will have access to resources, equipment, and experiences not always available in a traditional classroom or course.

-What are the required components for the SHSM in the Environment?
+What are the required components for the SHSM in CONSTRUCTION?

-- 11 required Grade 11 and 12 credits (see the chart on the next page) - ➤ 4 "construction major" credits - 2 English credit - > 2 Math credits 1 credit must be in grade 12 - > 1 Business Studies or Science Credit - 2 co-operative education credits - 7 certifications and training courses - > 5 Compulsory (First Aid, CPR, WHMIS, Working at Heights, Health & Safety Basic) - 2 Electives (Elevated Work Platforms, Working from Heights, Chainsaw Certification) - experiential learning activities (conferences, construction sector trade show) - "reach ahead" experiences connected with the student's postsecondary pathway (e.g. class trip to Fleming's Peterborough Campus, Presentation from Local Union)

-Sector-Partnered Experience (SPE) an experiential activity that will be delivered with a sectored partner and have an experiential and assessment component.
+- 11 required Grade 11 and 12 credits (see the chart on the next page) - > 4 "construction major" credits - > 2 English credit - > 2 Math credits 1 credit must be in grade 12 - > 1 Business Studies or Science Credit - > 2 co-operative education credits - 7 certifications and training courses - > 5 Compulsory (First Aid, CPR, WHMIS, Working at Heights, Health & Safety Basic) - > 2 Electives (Elevated Work Platforms, Working from Heights, Confined Spaces) - experiential learning activities (conferences, construction sector trade show) - "reach ahead" experiences connected with the student's postsecondary pathway (e.g. class trip to Fleming's Peterborough Campus, Presentation from Local Union) - Sector-Partnered Experience (SPE) an experiential activity that will be delivered with a sectored partner and have an experiential and assessment component.